Dynam1c-52/Py-scanner/README.md

 # Py-scanner
-A python script to scan ports
+A python script to scan ports based off a IP given by the user.